Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-As indicated by \thrmref{thm:perfect_two_on_two_complex}, joint triangularization with constant diagonal values ($K$-GMD) is not always possible.
-This remains true even if we enable the use of space-time codes, as in \thrmref{thm:extention_does_not_help}.
+As indicated by \thrmref{thm:perfect_two_on_two_complex}, joint triangularization with constant diagonal values ($K$-GMD) is not always possible even if we consider time-extended channel matrices, as in \thrmref{thm:extention_does_not_help}.

-The question is whether we may use the transmission scheme, presented in \secref{ss:multi_user_scheme}, for the general multiuser problem.
-We now demonstrate that although perfect decomposition is not possible in general, we can still perform nearly-optimal triangularization, by utilizing multiple uses of the same channel realization.
+The question is whether we may use the transmission scheme, presented in \secref{ss:multi_user_scheme}, for the general multi-user problem.
+We now demonstrate that although perfect decomposition is not possible in general, we can still perform \emph{nearly-optimal} triangularization, by utilizing multiple uses of the same channel realization.

 There are many ways to define ``nearly optimal''.
 Commonly, this term refers to a problem with some optimization criterion, or some error criterion, where the optimization solution or the error are bounded, based on some statistical assumptions.
 Here, we refer to a different meaning.
-We strive for an explicit lower bound on the communication rate (without any statistical assumption on the generation processes of the channel matrices), which is asymptotically (w.r.t.\ the number of time extensions utilized) optimal.
-These two goals are achieved by defining ``nearly optimal $K$-GMD'', in which the resulting matrices are as in the ``perfect $K$-GMD'' (upper triangular matrices with equal and constant diagonal elements) up to a finite number of diagonal elements (which remains constant for any number of time extensions).
-In this case, transmission is carried over the equal sub-channel gains whereas the unequal ones are discarded.
+We strive for an explicit lower bound on the communication rate (without any statistical assumption on the generation processes of the channel matrices), which is asymptotically optimal, in the number of time extensions utilized.
+These two goals are achieved by defining ``nearly optimal $K$-GMD'', in which the resulting matrices are as in ``perfect $K$-GMD'' form~--- upper triangular matrices with equal and constant diagonal elements~--- up to a small number of diagonal elements, which becomes negligible as the number of time extensions grows.
+This is defined formally as follows.

-Again, as explained in \remref{rem:equal_det}, we can assume, without loss of generality, that all matrices have determinants equal to~1.